 Who We Are

 In 1997, TARC sponsored its first ultra event – Don’t Run Boston 50K (“DRB”), held in the Blue Hills.
 Led by race director and course designer Howie Brienan, DRB has run annually ever since on the third Sunday in April, a day before the Boston Marathon.
-Originally it was meant to be an “alternative” run to the highly commercial and pavement covered Boston Marathon, but more and more members have raced DRB and then used the Marathon as a “warm down” the following day.
+Originally it was meant to be an “alternative” run to the highly commercial and pavement covered Boston Marathon, but more and more members have raced DRB and then used Monday's marathon as a “warm down” the next morning.

-We introduced the TARC Trail Series in 2011 as a group of 10 trail races of varying distances from 10K to 100 Miles.
+We introduced the TARC Trail Series in 2011 as a group of ten trail races of varying distances from 10K to 100 Miles.
 The series has grown and evolved through the years, and today we play host to a dozen races, offering distances from 5K to 100 miles and beyond.
-Whether you’re a first-time trail-runner or a seasoned veteran, we have a race for you and a place for you in our community.
+Whether you’re a first time trail runner or a seasoned veteran, we have a race for you and a place for you in our community.

 Membership is free and the trail humor is priceless.
 We welcome anyone who is interested in trail running to join and come run with us.
 Simple?
 Easy?
 Welcoming?
 You’ve come to right place.